 - > To provide clear idea over quantitative chemical analysis. - > To improve skills in analyzing samples through titration procedures. - > To familiarize with Instrumental methods of analysis for more accuracy. - > To introduce various methods of analyzing the ore samples.

-By en nd of the course, student will be able to: 1.
+By en By end of the course, student will be able to: 1.
 Able to identify the suitable method for analyzing samples.
 2. Able to analyze different types of water samples to test quality parameters.
-3. Able to use different types of instruments in estimating the composition of materials in samples related to Soil, Water.